chris-me/check_mk/README.md

 * Now go and trigger some notifications
 * You can track the output of your script in the file '~/var/log/notify.log'

+# Local Checks

+## Active Directory

+### Locked ActiveDirectory Accounts

+Local check plugin to drop on a windows machine for checking if certain accounts are currently locked.

 # Misc

 ## Downtime script

-Python script to set downtimes of services and/or hosts
+Python script to set downtimes of services and/or hosts.
+Can be executed from anywhere the CheckMK Server instance is reachable via http request.